-This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by the City of Alexandria, Virginia (the "City"), in connection with the issuance by the City of \$143,385,000 original aggregate principal amount of its General Obligation Capital Improvement Bonds, Series 2022B (the "Bonds"), pursuant to Ordinance No. 5359 adopted by the City Council on July 6, 2021, and Ordinance No. 5441 (collectively, the "Ordinance") adopted by the City Council of the City (the "Council") on June 18, 2022.
-Pursuant to the Ordinance, the City's Director of Finance approved the offering and sale of the Bonds to Citigroup Global Markets Inc. (the "Underwriter") and the offering and sale of the Bonds by the Underwriter to the public pursuant to an Official Statement relating to the Bonds, dated November 30, 2022 (the "Final Official Statement").
+This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by the City of Alexandria, Virginia (the "City"), in connection with the issuance by the City of \$114,555,000 original aggregate principal amount of its General Obligation Capital Improvement Bonds, Series 2024 (the "Bonds"), pursuant to Ordinance No. 5546 (the "Ordinance") adopted by the City Council of the City (the "Council") on June 15, 2024.
+Pursuant to the Ordinance, the City's Director of Finance approved the offering and sale of the Bonds to BofA Securities, Inc. (the "Underwriter") and the offering and sale of the Bonds by the Underwriter to the public pursuant to an Official Statement relating to the Bonds, dated October 3, 2024 (the "Final Official Statement").
 The City hereby represents, covenants and agrees as follows:

 Section 1.
-Purpose of the Disclosure Agreement.
+PURPOSE OF THE DISCLOSURE AGREEMENT.
 This Disclosure Agreement is being executed and delivered by the City for the benefit of the Holders (as defined below) and in order to assist the Underwriter in complying with the Rule (as defined below).

 Section 2.
-Definitions.
+DEFINITIONS.
 The following capitalized terms shall have the following meanings: